yanglinz/personal-site/src/posts/using-honeycomb/index.md

 an MVP.

 Overtime though, we never managed to dedicate enough time to maintain the Kubernetes cluster properly.
-Most other teams eventually settled on [AWS ECS](https://aws.amazon.com/ecs/), which did eventually win out as the de-facto runtime for docker applications at PBS.
+And eventually, most other teams settled on [AWS ECS](https://aws.amazon.com/ecs/) as the de-facto runtime for docker applications at PBS, which stole even more time and energy away from the K8s maintinence and upgrades.
 Deployment became increasingly flaky due to random issues that would crop up with K8s or Helm, and so development slowed to a crawl post-MVP.
 And so here was this little application, a lonely pod running in a outdated Kubernetes cluster that became neglected over the years.

 The reason for the revived interest in `scruffy` is that we realized that live advertisement scheduling would play an important role on the feature roadmap.